Emmaus is a homelessness charity providing more than just a bed for the night to people who have experienced homelessness and social exclusion.

 For every £1 spent with Emmaus there is an £11 social, economic and environmental return on investment.

 This was the finding of a social return on investment study carried out on behalf of Emmaus.
-The research showed that we make a significant impact, with savings to the healthcare system, a reduction in crime and reoffending as well as savings to the benefits bill.
+The research showed that Emmaus communities make a significant impact, with savings to the healthcare system, a reduction in crime and reoffending as well as savings to the benefits bill.

-Emmaus isn’t just in the UK, in fact it originally started in France in the 1940s.
-Since then Emmaus has grown into an international movement with more than 300 groups based in 36 countries across the world.
+Emmaus isn’t just in the UK.
+Since the movement started in France in the 1940s, it has grown into an international movement with more than 410 groups based in 41 countries across the world.